younise/demo/_posts/2018-04-24-vrslcm-ports.md

 Note, however, that Akamai is accessed as the CDN when downloading products and AWS Cloudfront accessed for the marketplace downloads.

+The Akamai URL is provided in runtime by My VMware and depends on your region.
+Hence you can use the patterns, as follows:

+- apigw.vmware.com
+- download2.vmware.com
+- *.akamaiedge.net

+The Marketplace patterns are as follows:

+- marketplace.vmware.com
+- drd6c1w7be.execute-api.us-west-1.amazonaws.com

+The Marketplace intermediate URLs are region specific and may be different at runtime.

 ## Service Account Role and Privledges Permissions

-Simply define a role on labeled "vRealize Suite Lifecycle Manager User" with the following privileges and assight a user to the role on your managment vCenter Server instance.
+Simply define a role on labeled "vRealize Suite Lifecycle Manager User" with the following privileges and assight a user to the role on your management vCenter Server instance.
 For example, svc-vrslcm-vsphere@tenthirtyam.local.

 - Datastore.Allocate Space
 - Datastore.Browse Datastore